History of aesthetics: Herbart

 J. F. Herbart struck out another way of escaping from Kant's idea of a purely subjective beauty (Kerbach's edition of Werke, Bd. ii. pp. 339 et seq.; Bd. iv. pp. 105 et seq., and Bd. ix. pp. 92 et seq..).
 He did, indeed, adopt Kant's view of the aesthetic Judgment as singular ("individual"); though he secures a certain degree of logical universality for it by emphasizing the point that the predicate (beauty) is permanently true of the same aesthetic object.
 At the same time, by referring the beauty of concrete objects to certain aesthetic relations, he virtually accepted the possibility of universal aesthetic judgments (compare above).
 Since he thus reduces beauty to abstract relations he is known as a formalist, and the founder of the formalistic school in aesthetics.
 He sets out with the idea that only relations please — in the Kantian sense of producing pleasure devoid of desire; and his aim is to determine the "aesthetic elementary relations", or the simplest relations which produce this pleasure.
 These include those of will, so that, as he admits, ethical judgments are in a manner brought under an aesthetic form.
 His typical example of aesthetic relations of objects of sense-perception is that of harmony between tones.
 The science of thorough-bass has, he thinks, done for music what should be done also for other departments of aesthetic experience.
 This doctrine of elementary relations is brought into connexion with the author's psychological doctrine of presentations with their tendencies to mutual inhibition and to fusion, and of the varying feeling-tones to which these processes give rise.
 This mode of treating the problem of beauty and aesthetic perception has been greatly developed and worked up into a complete system of aesthetics by one of Herbart's disciples, Robert Zimmermann (Asthetik, 1838).

 Lessing

 Gotthold Ephraim Lessing, in his Laocoon and elsewhere, sought to deduce the special function of an art from a consideration of the means at its disposal.
 He took pains to define the boundaries of poetry and upon the ends and appliances of art.
 Among these his distinction between arts which employ the coexistent in space and those which employ the successive (as poetry and music) is of lasting value.
-In his dramatic criticisms he similarly endeavoured to develop clear general principles on such points as poetic truth, improving upon Aristotle, on whose teaching he mainly relies.
+In his dramatic criticisms he similarly endeavoured to develop clear general principles on such points as poetic truth, improving upon Aristotle, on whose teaching he mainly relied.